 James traveled around Ontario farms for several years building Harvestore grain storage silos, and James’ wife Jean frequently accompanied him.
 They often resided on site in a recreational vehicle starting with a 12-foot trailer and then bigger trailers eventually spending 14 years wintering in Florida.
 At age 25 he had married his childhood sweetheart Jean (Metler) McPherson.
 Jean’s Metler relatives owned The Clementine Bath House and Murphy Hotels, Mt.Clemens, Michigan.
 James and Jean had three children (David, Hugh, Karen) and James built their lovely home on family farm property with lumber sawn from trees on his father’s farm.

 James was an avid reader, gardener, and enjoyed working with wood.
 His mother was a Bannerman relative of John George Diefenbaker’s first wife, and that family connection generated James’ interest in local politics.

-The James H. McPherson Woodworking Award is sponsored by son David and daughter-in-law Dorothy McPherson, London, as a memorial.
+The James H. McPherson Woodworking Award is sponsored by family, as a memorial.

 The Craft Awards program is able to take place on an annual basis through the valued support of many generous donors and sponsors.
 Our thanks go to the following organizations, businesses and individuals: the Craft Ontario Volunteer Committee, The Pottery Supply House, Tuckers Pottery Supplies Ltd., FUSION: the Ontario Clay and Glass Association, Lacy West Supplies.
 Ltd., as well as members and friends of the Mather, Farndale, Copeland, Walker, Gregor, Yung, McPherson, Cochrane, and Diamond Butts families.